 The Company's Mining operations involve the use of a large numbers of high-powered Miners and cooling systems that generate significant noise.
 This noise can pose several risks to the Company's business including community complaints, reputational damage, litigation risk, regulatory risk, operational constraints, increased costs and opposition to expansion.
-These risks could lead to fines or penalties imposed by local governments, requirements to implement costly noise mitigation measures, restrictions on the Company's operating hours, reduction of scale of the Company's operations, stricter noise controls regulations on the Company's operations, potential shutdown of data centers that cannot meet local noise regulations, damages resulting from lawsuits and difficulty obtaining necessary permits and approvals for expanding existing data centers or establishing new site operations.
+These risks could lead to fines or penalties imposed by local governments, requirements to implement costly noise mitigation measures, restrictions on the Company's operating hours, reduction of scale of the Company's operations, stricter noise controls regulations, damages resulting from lawsuits and difficulty obtaining necessary permits and approvals for expanding existing data centers or establishing new site operations.
 While the Company strives to be a good corporate citizen and mitigate noise impacts where possible, the inherently noisy nature of large-scale cryptocurrency Mining operations presents ongoing risks to the Company's business that may negatively affect its financial condition and results of operations.